Materials-Consortia/optimade-python-tools/INSTALL.md

+# Installing OPTiMaDe Python tools

-# Installing the index meta-database
+## The index meta-database

 This package may be used to setup and run an [OPTiMaDe index meta-database](https://github.com/Materials-Consortia/OPTiMaDe/blob/develop/optimade.rst#index-meta-database).
 Install the package via `pip install optimade[server]` and change the file [`server.cfg`](server.cfg) found in the root of the package.